matt-powelldev2784/PM-Test/README.md

 **Markets Section**
 As I am using Shadcn UI components, I have not had any need to to use state management.
-Using Shadcn speeds up development time, and are well tested by the community.
+Using Shadcn speeds up development time, and is well tested by the community.
 Therefore, I add interactivity to the bitcoin buttons on the left of this section.
 This demonstrates how I would add interactivity using state management in React.